NathanNoye/Obsidian-Vault/Bibles/CSB/43 - John/John 9.md

 He answered, "The man called Jesus made mud, spread it on my eyes, and told me, **'Go to Siloam** **and wash.'** So when I went and washed I received my sight."

 ###### 12
 "Where is he?" they asked.
-"I don't know," he said.The Healed Man's Testimony
+"I don't know," he said.

+### The Healed Man's Testimony

 ###### 13
 They brought the man who used to be blind to the Pharisees.